ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 OBS: The uploaded images in the IBM® Content Navigator can be available as a single PDF format file.
 OBS: The certificate file needs to be in .pem format
-OBS: All properties that are uploaded to IBM FileNet that need to be configured as strings.
+OBS: All properties uploaded to IBM FileNet must be configured as strings.

 ## Datacap integration